GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
-For, as has been pointed out several times, there is no such thing as a random number.
+> ### I always spend a day a week learning new stuff.
+That means I spend 20% more of my time than my colleagues learning new stuff.
+Now 20% at compound interest means that after four and a half years I will know twice as much as them.
 >
-> ~ *John von Neumann*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts